Sylius/Sylius/adr/2020_11_18_sending_emails_via_api.md

 ## Context and Problem Statement

-To achieve 100% api coverage, we need to handle emails by api.
+To achieve 100% API coverage, we need to handle emails by api.

 ## Considered Options